-The road alignment has been designed to avoid the significant tree identified on the western boundary and ensure works within the associated tree protection zone (TPZ) are limited to a maximum of 10% of the total TPZ area.
-To adequately design for the 10.5m waste vehicle, the road has been widened through the bend to allow a 10.5m waste vehicle to pass a B99 vehicle waiting at the proposed give way line.
-The turning head has been design with a radius of 12.2m from the face of kerb as to adequately allow a 10.5m waste vehicle to turn in a single movement, refer to the Enspire's engineering drawing package for further details.
+The private road alignment has been designed to maximise the area along the western boundary for tree planting.
+To adequately design for the 10.5m waste vehicle, the road has been widened through the bend to allow a 10.5m waste vehicle to pass a B99 vehicle.
+The turning head has been designed with a radius of 12.2m from the face of kerb as to adequately allow a 10.5m waste vehicle to turn in a single movement, refer to the Enspire's engineering drawing package for further details.
 The road layout can be seen in Figure 7.